MohammedAlrehaili/BlogWebsite/README.md

 ## 🎓 Course Info

-This project was developed as part of the course:
+This project was developed as part of the **"Building an API Using Django"** course